Categories

 execution Harris County

-Regrettably, the nation’s first execution of 2026 is scheduled to take place in Texas tonight, Wednesday, January 28, 2026, when Charles Thompson is set to be put to death.
+Regrettably, the nation’s first execution of 2026 took place in Texas last night, January 28, 2026, when Charles Thompson was put to death.
 He was convicted of killing Dennise Hayslip, his on-and-off girlfriend, and her friend Darren Cain in 1998 in Tomball (a Houston suburb) during what appeared to be a crime of passion.
-Thompson, now 55, has spent nearly 27 years on death row.
+Thompson, who was 55, spent nearly 27 years on death row.

 On Monday, the Texas Board of Pardons and Paroles declined to recommend clemency for Thompson.

-This is also the first execution scheduled under Harris County District Attorney Sean Teare, who took office in 2025.
+This was the first execution scheduled under Harris County District Attorney Sean Teare, who took office in 2025.
+According to the Associated Press, Teare witnessed the execution.

 Texas has scheduled three more executions through the middle of May.
 All three men are Black and were convicted in the Dallas-Fort Worth Metroplex.